bafnetwork/baf-wallet-v3/docs/docs/Commands.md

 List out the commands which Discord users can perform

 ### send
-Send either native NEAR or a NEP-141 (TODO: link) fungible token to another Discord user
+Send either native NEAR or a [NEP-141](https://learn.figment.io/network-documentation/near/tutorials/1-project_overview/2-fungible-token) fungible token to another Discord user

 ### sendNFT
 Send an NFT to another Discord user.
 The NFT's contract can either be the Discord Guild's default contract or a contract specified in the command